Primary lockup dark 2

 Designing Blue Finance for Poverty Reduction and Community Resilience

-This session will look at how blue finance can be designed to genuinely support coastal communities, reduce poverty, and build resilience.
+This session looked at how blue finance can be designed to genuinely support coastal communities, reduce poverty, and build resilience.
+The panel of speakers underscored how the GFCR, represented by its partner Konservasi International, has successfully taken donor-funded programmes from pilot to scale and toward replicability, demonstrating tangible impacts for communities and livelihoods.

 Protecting Climate-Resilient Coral Reefs: From Political Commitment to Investable Action